zhkuskov/VK-authorization-CakePHP/readme.md

 ;
 ```

-Add link /users/auth_vk/ in your app.
+Add link '/users/auth_vk/' in your app.

-Create view auth_vk.ctp from error message (if redirect failed) like that:
+Create view 'auth_vk.ctp', which used if redirect is failed.
+Outpud error message like that:

 ```html
 <div class="container">